 On10th February 2022 Prince Charles officially unveiled the Statue in Winchester

-The OJH member and internationally reknown writer, Rebecca Abrams, who has recently published a book about this remarkable woman, was interviewd as part of that day’s Woman’s Hour and a link to the interview is:
+The OJH member and internationally renown writer, Rebecca Abrams, who has recently published a book about this remarkable woman, was interviewed as part of that day’s BBC Radio 4 Woman’s Hour. and a link to the interview is: